 1. Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery.
 2. Connect the red battery cable to the POSITIVE (+) terminal first.
-Then connect the black battery cable to the NEGATIVE (-) terminal.
+Then con-

 1. Red cable

 2. Black cable

 3. Battery

 3. The electrical contacts of the battery and cables must be clean and properly connected, or the battery will not start the engine.